pkocbek/multi-modal_colpali/README.md

 - `--type mm_RAG` + `--vector_db <collection>` for text/multimodal runs.
 - `--type colpali` targets late-interaction collections; the script automatically permutes answers when `--perm_quest` evaluates truthy.
+- Regardless of the mode, the driver injects both text and image snippets directly into the prompt (images are encoded as data URLs; text carries inline references).

 ### 5.2 Batch Runner

-Use the orchestrator for 5 repeats per collection, with and without permutation:
+Use the orchestrator for repeated sweeps (permuted and non-permuted runs).
+You can also override the retrieval depth via `--top_k`:

 ```bash
 python 03_experiment01_run.py \